jscad/OpenJSCAD.org/packages/jscad-desktop/README.md

 ### script handling
  * you can either select a file (jscad or js) or folder from the load jscad menu or drag & drop a file or folder
-  * the lookup is done as follows :
+  * the lookup in folders is done as follows :
-    - if there is a package.json file the file specified in the 'main' field is used (standard node.js)
+    - if there is a package.json file, the file specified in the 'main' field is used (standard node.js)
     - if there is no package.json the program tried to look for either an index.js/jscad file or a main.js/jscad file
     - if that fails it tries to look for a js/jscad file that has the same name as the folder
  *  unlike the web based UI you can (and are encouraged to) use jscad designs defined as common.js modules, so you can use require() calls to include other functions etc
+ * VERY IMPORTANT : if you use common.js modules you HAVE to `require()` all the OpenJSCAD modules you use (like `@jscad/csg` etc) **yourself**: if the app detects that you do not have `module.exports`, then it will inject all the OpenJSCAD api itself :see [here](https://github.com/jscad/jscad-desktop/blob/master/src/core/scripLoading.js#L75) for more details

  > there will NOT be out of the box support for es6 modules anytime soon, please use a transpiler (Babel.js etc)